SpektraSystems/Microsoft-Cloud-Workshop/data-platform-upgrade-and-migration/README.md

 # Verify the pre-provisioned Environment

-1. Launch a browser using incognite or in-private mode, and navigate to https://portal.azure.com.
+1. Launch a browser using incognite or in-private mode, and navigate to [Microsoft Azure Portal](https://portal.azure.com).
 Once prompted, login with the Microsoft Azure credentials you received.

 2. Once you are logged in to the portal, navigate to Resource Groups.